 Topics: Dog Safety, Dog Health, Torsion, GDV, Risks for GDV, Bloat, Treatment for GDV, Heat Exhaustion, Heat Stress, Heat Stroke, Dog, Dog's stomach, volvulus, Gastric Dilatation, Is ice water bad for dogs, Blog

-This article should debunk these misconceptions and put a stop to these dangerous practices.
+This article should debunk these misconceptions and hopefully get us closer to ending these dangerous practices.
 Use it to educate yourself and protect your pets, and share it to help educate others.
 The more people we can get to recognize the inherent dangers of these misconceptions and practices, the more injuries and deaths from heat stroke we can all help to prevent.Read More

 When a dog’s body temperature rises over 104°F and his mechanisms for cooling himself – such as panting – become overwhelmed and stop working properly, heat stroke sets in.